• Skip to primary navigation

 • Microwave on full power for 45 seconds.

-• Obviously, you can’t do the metal lid in the microwave, so for the lids just wash with the jar and then place in a saucepan of boiling water and allow to boil for a couple of minutes.
+• Obviously, you can't do the metal lid in the microwave, so for the lids wash them with the jar, place them in a saucepan of boiling water and boil for a couple of minutes.

 • Leave to cool.